How to Build a Rockery - Building a rock garden in easy stages.

 rockeries, are those which are happy in dry areas.

-of plants.
-The plants used are not always true Alpines, and any slow or low growing plant will
+plants used are not always true Alpines, and any slow or low growing plant will

-normally be ok - providing that it is suitable for dry
+normally be ok - providing that it is suitable for dry conditions.

-not well-drained, then the building of a raised or sloping rockery will solve
+then the building of a raised or sloping rockery will solve the problem.

-glyphosate to the area and allow three weeks for all of the weeds to be killed off before you
+area and allow three weeks for all of the weeds to be killed off before you

 start.
-Do not use any other type of weedkiller unless you know
+Do not use any other type of weedkiller unless you know exactly what you

-either by using railway sleepers, or old bricks (new ones if they are going to be
+using railway sleepers, or old bricks (new ones if they are going to be

 hidden!) and outline the shape that you want.
 It would be good if you

 can could see the finished project from the patio or other used

 This is how 'Nature' builds a rockery!

-or use old turf - placed upside down - as a base.
+turf - placed upside down - as a base.
 You can also put in a base of old

 rubble to help with drainage.
-Don't use garden compost or any of the
+Don't use garden compost or any of the peat

 coarse sand to the soil if it is heavy or sticky.
 It will need to be free